Zwemvest/QuestForTheFrozenFlame/docs/Playing-Notes/Session-2.md

 Sadly, [[Kaska]] and me probably should've taken a more cautious approach.
 As soon as we got close, a [[swarm-of-ravens|swarm of angry ravens]] attacked us.
 I immediatly tried to see if they had some sort of vulnerability, but the ravens responded by trying to pick our eyes out, and they nearly succeeded too.
 I got blinded for a bit as I took a ton of damage!
 Luckily [[Willow]] scared them away with a bomb.

-As we got closer, we found [[Shaggy-Shemven]] with the remainder of the [[Rock-loom#Raven statue|Raven Statue]]. [[Shaggy-Shemven|Shaggy]] is a male [[Korred]] searching for his [[lost raven wife]].
+As we got closer, we found [[Shaggy-Shemven]] with the remainder of the [[Rock-loom#Raven statue|Raven Statue]]. [[Shaggy-Shemven|Shaggy]] is a male [[Korred]] searching for his [[lost-raven-woman]].
 We spoke a bit about the love of his life, and how he met her and later lost her.
 We immediatly promised to help him find his wife.

 In return, [[Shaggy-Shemven|Shaggy]] showed us his [[stone-stride]] ability.
 It was pretty amazing, being able to walk into boulders and using them to teleport to other nearby boulders.
 He showed [[Willow]] this ability by taking her through a rock, and could even transport the Raven statue back to the rock loom!

-He'd go on and also show us his [[stonemelding]] ability, which can be easily used to meld rocks back as if they were never broken.
+He'd go on and also show us his [[Shape-Stone]] ability, which can be easily used to meld rocks back as if they were never broken.
 I used a lever and some rope to get the [[Rock-loom#Raven statue|Raven Statue]] back into position, and [[Shaggy-Shemven|Shaggy]] would go on to repair it.
 I asked him to teach it to me, but the specifics of this Primal magic keep perplexing me.

 With a bit of friendly conversion, we told him about our [[Broken-Tusk|Tribe]]. [[Shaggy-Shemven|Shaggy]] was absolutely amazed, to the point of fascination, and decided to join our [[Broken-Tusk|Tribe]].